svlark/svlark.github.io/_posts/2018-01-03-Christmas-Break.md

 ![Family Monkeys](https://user-images.githubusercontent.com/13930968/34547802-c9a1e16c-f0cb-11e7-8a40-20c4e1edd9cc.jpg)

 We visited Coba, another ancient Mayan village, and found it way less touristy then Chichen Itza.
-There were still lots of people and they had tricycle taxis to shuttle shaky legged pyramid climbers, but other then that it was a gorgeous Mayan village in the jungle.
+There were still lots of people and they had tricycle taxis to shuttle shaky-legged pyramid climbers, but other than that it was a gorgeous Mayan village in the jungle.
 We rented bikes to get between the different settlements, and as we peddled through the jungle I could imagine ancient Mayans going about their lives.
 It is the only pyramid nearby that you are allowed to climb, but we have heard that they are going to put a stop to that in 2018, so we made sure to fit it in before the new year.
 Just outside of Coba is a collection of underground cenotes, so we explored two.
-It was pretty eerie to descend 6 flights of stairs underground and go swimming,  it actually had me feeling a bit claustrophobic.
+It was pretty eerie to descend 6 flights of stairs underground and go swimming.
+It actually had me feeling a bit claustrophobic.

 ![biking at Coba](https://user-images.githubusercontent.com/13930968/34547671-cf8808e6-f0ca-11e7-87a6-995bac179180.jpg)